BoxXV/boxxv.github.io/_posts/2022-05-04-ga4-events-parameters.md

 ![Custom Dimensions](https://boxxv.github.io/img/ga/custom-definitions.png "Custom Dimensions")

-### Using Event Parameters in Reports
+### 2. Using Event Parameters in Reports

-1. Click on "Analysis Hub" in the left navigation bar ( Analysis --> Analysis Hub)
+Explorations Reports is Previously Analysis Hub

-2. Click to create a new report create report using the "Exploration" technique.
+1. Click to create a new report create report using the "Exploration" technique.
-3. Click on + sign next to Dimension to add new dimensions
+2. Click on + sign next to Dimension to add new dimensions
-4. Make sure to check the box next to "Event Name" and the event parameters that you want to use.
+3. Make sure to check the box next to "Event Name" and the event parameters that you want to use.
 This will make them available in the dimension section.
-5. Drag and drop appropriate dimensions e.g. Event Name and Paramaters in this example on your report.
+4. Drag and drop appropriate dimensions e.g. Event Name and Paramaters in this example on your report.
-6. Add desired metrics
+5. Add desired metrics

 ![Event Parameters](https://boxxv.github.io/img/ga/exploration.png "Event Parameters")